x7zhong/WRF_DL_Cu/README.md

 Contains the files used for building the library in dl-inference-plugin, and the python script to run ML models within WRF_DL

 build_wrf_dl_plugin_debug_so.py: build python functions and generate the library in dl-inference-plugin

+mskf_data_preprocess_short.py: used to preprocess features, such as data normalization

+mskf_data_postprocess.py: used to postprocess variables, such as output data denormalization

+cu_utils.py: contain function used to calculate some auxiliary features

+config_wrf.py: wrf configurations

+config_norm.py: contains the norm_mapping used for data normalization